prathimavalasapally/DP-500-Azure-Data-Analyst/Instructions/labs/08-create-a-composite-model.md

     ![](../images/dp500-8-26.png)

-    *You have now completed the creation of a composite model that combines DirectQuery and import tables.
+    >**Note**: You have now completed the creation of a composite model that combines DirectQuery and import tables.
 You could optimize the model to improve query performance by setting dimension tables to use dual storage mode, and by adding aggregations.
 However, those enhancements will be the learning objective of other labs.*

 ### Task-9: Finish up